solid/solidproject.org/pages/faqs.md

 An identity provider delivers your WebID as a form of authentication.
 The identity provider is the domain your WebID Profile is found.
 A Pod provider delivers one or more domains pointed to by solid:storage statements which can be the same of different to your identity provider.

+# Storage

-# How Solid Works
+## How does Solid relate to other Web standards?

-## How does Solid ensure consumers really have control over data when companies need to have it on their own systems to actually get some work done?
-Data protection does not mean a total lock down of data, it means ensuring that data is used to the advantage and wishes of the individual to which that data belongs.
-If a service needs data to provide a service that the individual would like and does not put the individual at unnecessary risk, then that data transfer is legitimate.
-Solid provides an overview to an individual of their complete data via their Pod and allows them to conveniently give access and deny access at any point.

-## Does Solid mean we won’t need so many passwords?
-Yes.
-When you use Solid you can use applications that would interact with your Pod and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
-However, you will still have to manage what data you would like to share with each application.
+Solid defines how apps and Pods communicate data by defining a single API.
+The client-server API is made up of [HTTP]( https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [LDP]( https://en.wikipedia.org/wiki/Label_Distribution_Protocol), and [WAC]( https://www.w3.org/wiki/WebAccessControl).

+Users have more options of where to store the data generated while using an app as well as who has access to what data, when and under which conditions.

+Clients can send small changes to and data file as though it were a database and can also subscribe to any changes other users make.
+Then clients can talk to each other via the servers without the servers needing to know anything about the applications.
+So then as well as the client-server API, we need common standards for allow the clients to interoperate: “client-client” specs.
+How to discover the user’s contacts, the user’s general stuff, (type indexes), preferences, groups and communities, preferences within those communities.
+And then domain-specific standards for chat, photos, music, issue tracking, likes, bookmarks, health, fitness, academic record, CV, and so on.

+## Are Solid users expected to setup their own servers and self-host?

+You can choose to self-host or select a hosting provider.
+Self-hosting means that your data would sit at home on your own physical hard drive.

 ## Can data exist in more than one Pod?

 Yes, the same data point can exist in more than one Pod.
 You can choose to have more than one Pod deliberately, for example for work and for home, in which case, some data may be relevant to both settings.
 You can also choose to have a single Pod and give selective access.
 Some data is relevant to multiple users so may be replicated in a slightly different way in another person’s Pod.
 For example, if you have a conversation with someone the data may be stored in both your Pod and the Pod of the person you spoke with.

+## Is it possible to use Solid offline (at least partially)?

+Yes, the Solid long term vision includes local first and a flexibility of different topologies of patch-passing sync networks.
+However, there are no implementations yet.

+## When I want to leave a Pod provider, can I take my data with me?
+This depends on the agreement you have with your hosting provider.
+There are some support tools like [Terms of Service Don't Read](https://tosdr.org) to help you understand the small print more easily.

+## When using Solid, how is data stored?
+Solid provides a general purpose read-write REST API to store data in individual files (resources) and directories (containers).

+# Identification

 ## How does Solid help store data of an organisation, not an individual?
 Organisations that are legal entities can get a WebID and Pod in exactly the same way as an individual would.

-## Are Solid users expected to setup their own servers and self-host?
-You can choose to self-host or select a hosting provider.
-Self-hosting means that your data would sit at home on your own physical hard drive.

-## Does Solid use blockchain?
-No. Solid is not a blockchain technology, but it can interact and use other blockchain initiatives.

-# Using Solid

 ## I just signed up but have two profile locations, what is the difference between the two?